Wishbone (TV series): Filming

 Despite acclaim from critics and educators, only 50 episodes were produced.
 The first 40 episodes were shown as a single-season run in 1995, while the remaining ten episodes became the second season in 1997–1998.
 Duffield told author Michael Brody that PBS halted production because the show did not have "merchandising potential".

+Soccer the Dog made promotional appearances at shopping malls across the United States, greeting fans from a red armchair.
+According to Mental Floss, the dog traveled first class, stayed in four-star hotels, and had his own security detail; handlers reportedly gave Soccer the codename "The President."

 Release

 The series aired on PBS and premiered in the United States on October 8, 1995.
 The final episode aired on December 7, 1997.
 After the series ended, reruns continued to air until August 31, 2001.
 The series returned in reruns on PBS Kids Go! on June 2, 2007.
 Wishbone clips came to the PBS Kids Go! website.
 The return to PBS lasted a short time, although some PBS stations continued to air Wishbone until October 7, 2013.

-The show also aired on Nickelodeon in the UK and Ireland and on Nine Network in Australia.
+The series was broadcast internationally in numerous countries.
+In addition to airings on Nickelodeon in the UK and Ireland and Nine Network in Australia, the show aired on YTV in Canada.

-Home media

 Several episodes were released on VHS between 1995 and 1998.

 In 2004, HIT Entertainment released four episodes on individual DVDs: "Hot Diggety Dawg", "The Impawssible Dream", "The Hunchdog of Notre Dame", and "Paw Prints of Thieves".
 These were then compiled into a single DVD released in 2011.